Chimney Repair Guide

 FAQs

-A good brick chimney should last just as long as your home.
+A good brick chimney can last just as long as your home.
 However, it could deteriorate sooner in some situations.
 In this article, we have outlined some of the most common problems that can occur with a brick chimney and how to easily fix them so that your chimney can last as long as possible.

-What is the cause of a crumbling chimney?
+What Is the Cause of a Crumbling Chimney?

-Chimney are prone to crumbling with age as they tend to be positioned in exposed areas of the roof.
+Chimneys are prone to crumbling with age as they tend to be positioned in exposed areas of the roof.
 The crumbling is usually caused by weathering.

 A rain cap on a chimney sits at the top of the flue and protects the chimney from elements such as rain and snow, as well as other debris that could fall into your chimney.
 This cap is important on a chimney as it can help prevent water from leaking into your home.